*** Second Call for Contributions ***

 developers in Software Analysis, Evolution, and Reengineering.

-2 - Research problem: Speakers provide a general view of the state-of-the-art for a topic
+2 - Research problem: Speakers provide a general view of the state-of-the-art for a

-specific research problem that still needs to be addressed by the community.
+details of a specific research problem that still needs to be addressed by the community.

 Submission Instructions

-The proposal should not exceed one page (with up to one additional page for references) and
+The proposal should not exceed one page (with up to one additional page for references)

-Formatting Guidelines (title: 24pt, text: 10pt; LaTeX users: \documentclass[10pt,conference]
+Proceedings Formatting Guidelines (title: 24pt, text: 10pt; LaTeX users: \documentclass[10pt,conference] {IEEEtran}).
+All proposals must be submitted in PDF

-https://easychair.org/my/conference?conf=saner2026.
-The submission should include:
+format through https://easychair.org/my/conference?conf=saner2026.
+The submission

 • Title,